patrickas/CD2022/content/about/index.md

             <strong>CD2022</strong> is the largest and most prominent
             gathering of ex-Muslims, freethinkers, and
             intellectuals championing freedom of
-            thought, since the beginning the COVID-19
+            thought, since the beginning of the COVID-19 pandemic.
-            pandemic.
         </p>
     </div>